weblab-workshops/skeleton/README.md

 First, you probably have a team repository somewhere (the link looks like: https://github.com/weblab-class/teammate1-teammate2-teammate3).
 You each should clone this (empty) repository by navigating to where you want your folder to be (**NOT in catbook**) and typing: git clone https://github.com/weblab-class/teammate1-teammate2-teammate3.git <-- with the correct link.

-Then, one of your team members will need to do the following.
+Then, one of your team members will need to do the following:

 First on GitHub, download the skeleton (this repository) as a zip file, by clicking Code -> Download as ZIP.
 (Do not clone it, since this will download extra files, like .git, which will lead to GitHub being confused).

 Then, drag over all of the files in this skeleton into your team's folder. **Make sure to also drag over the hidden files!** To see these hidden files, navigate to the skeleton in Finder/File Explorer and press command+shift+period (mac) or View > Show > Hidden items (windows).